jasmedia/jasmedia/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=jasmedia.jasmedia)

-Technical consultant at socialanimal.com and tweeplesearch.com.
+Staff Engineer at Unstract(A powerful open-source, no-code platform that automates extraction of unstructured data from long, complex documents—powered by LLMs and human-in-the-loop workflows.).
 Passionate about understanding problems and designing amazing products.

 I love programming, blogging, reading and traveling.